 If you are calling an arborist because of a disaster or incident, such as a storm, then you want to make sure that you call one who has the ISA Tree Risk Assessment Qualification (ISA TRAQ).

 This is a specialist qualification in assessing the risk damaged trees might pose to persons and property.
 This means that the tree surgeon can look at your trees and establish what treatment they might need and whether any trees need to be removed.
 They can then advise you and help you move from there, whether it involves removal, pruning, or bracing and supporting of trees.

 They might assess a tree based on things such as wind exposure, typical weather, soil conditions, the overall vigor of the tree, etc. While this is particularly important after a storm, you might want to get your trees assessed periodically, particularly if they overhang structures or roadways.

-In addition to having these qualifications, make sure that your arborist is somebody you feel comfortable with.
+In addition to having these qualifications, make sure that your tree surgeon is somebody you feel comfortable with.
 Make sure that they know your plans for the site and your needs, so they can properly advise, especially if it appears likely that a tree needs to be removed and replaced.

 Also, ask for proof of insurance and references.
 Look for a company that avoids hiring temporary contractors, especially after a storm when demand is high.